inofix/ansible-acme-service/README.md

 * XMPP
  * Prosody

-This role is meant to be run on any host that needs certificates.
+This role is meant to be run on any host that needs certificates (that runs an SSL service with certs from lets-encrypt).

 Why we do not use one of the existing roles?